reinhart1010/nix/docs/en/linux/coredumpctl.md

 - Show information about the core dumps matching a program with `PID`:

 `coredumpctl info `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">PID</span>

+- Invoke debugger using the last core dump:

+`coredumpctl debug`

 - Invoke debugger using the last core dump of a program: